01 jun 2011

 During last decades it became evident, that the song patterns of singing cicadas are very species specific and enable us to detect a presence of most species in a habitat without seeing and collecting them, just by recording and analyzing their acoustic emissions.
 In addition to this, one can recognize the hidden, morphologically inconspicuous species by analyzing and comparing their songs.
 As it is well known, in singing cicadas only males have characteristic sound producing organs - tymbals and are able to produce loud and species specific sound signals.
 Nevertheless, females of some species can answer to the courtship signals of males by short wing clicks.
 Similarly, males of some species use wing clicking as additional sound producing mechanism.

-Oscillogram and spectrogram of the calling song of Cicadatra querula, produced by Amadeus Pro software.: above - spectrogram, below - oscillogram.
+Oscillogram (below) and spectrogram (sonagram) of the calling song of Euboeana castaneivaga, produced by Amadeus Pro software.